Back

 We are in a sector where most entrepreneurs only look at the turnover, whereas the pillar of the restaurant business is the margin.
 They wait for the first balance sheet to discover the reality of the margin they have generated and sometimes it's too late.
 With Inpulse, I can monitor the actual gross margin, optimize and understand why there are discrepancies with the theoretical."

-The theoretical material cost corresponds to the material cost that would be necessary to produce the dishes sold by the restaurant under ideal conditions, i.e. if the recipe sheets were perfectly respected, if there were no losses, no theft, etc.
+The theoretical food cost corresponds to the food cost that would be necessary to produce the dishes sold by the restaurant under ideal conditions, i.e. if the recipe sheets were perfectly respected, if there were no losses, no theft, etc...

-When creating a dish, it is essential to calculate the theoretical material cost of the dish on a recipe sheet.
-This calculation is generally done on a portion.
+When creating a dish, it is essential to calculate the theoretical food cost of the dish on a recipe sheet.
+This calculation is generally based on one portion.

-To calculate the theoretical material cost of a restaurant over a defined period, you have to multiply the theoretical material cost of each dish by the number of sales made on this dish over the period concerned.
-This is a rather tedious calculation to do yourself:
+To calculate a restaurant's theoretical food cost over a given period, multiply the theoretical food cost for each dish by the number of sales of that dish over the period in question.
+This is quite a tedious calculation to do yourself:

-Theoretical material cost ratio = SUM (Theoretical material cost of each dish x quantity sold of each dish) / Turnover before tax) x 100
+Ratio food cost theoretical = SUM (food cost theoretical for each dish x quantity sold for each dish ) / Sales excluding VAT ) x 100

-Use management software integrated into POS system, such as Inpulsegives you direct access to your total theoretical material cost, without having to recalculate.
+Use management software integrated into POS system, such as Inpulsegives you direct access to your total theoretical food cost without having to recalculate.

-The real material cost of a restaurant over a defined period, corresponds to the total expenditure in raw materials plus the variation in stock over this same period.
-Indeed, if my stock has increased over the period, it means that I have consumed less than I have spent.
-Conversely, if my inventory has decreased over the period, it means that I have consumed more than I have spent.
-It is important to take into account this variation of stock to measure my real consumption.
+A restaurant's actualfood cost over a given period, corresponds to total expenditure on raw materials plus the change in stock over the same period.
+If my stock has increased over the period, this means that I have consumed less than I have spent.
+Conversely, if my inventory has decreased over the period, it means I've consumed more than I've spent.
+It's important to take this stock variation into account when measuring my actual consumption.

-Real material cost ratio = ((Raw material purchase cost before tax + Change in raw material inventory) / Sales before tax ) x 100
+Ratio food cost actual = ((Cost of raw materials excluding VAT + Change in raw materials inventory) / Sales excluding VAT ) x 100

 Differences in actual and theoretical consumption